skydread1/portfolio/src/loicb/server/content/blog/testing-in-clojure.md

 However, when a code base contains slower tests, if the slower tests are run first, the watch mode is not so convenient because it won’t provide instant feedback.

 We saw that we can `focus` on tests with a specific metadata tag, we can also `skip` tests.
-Let’s pretend our `system` test is slow and it is important to skip it so we only run unit tests:
+Let’s pretend our `system` test is slow and we want to skip it to only run unit tests:

 ```bash
  clj -M:dev:test --watch --fail-fast --skip-meta :system